carlesgutierrez/carlesgutierrez.github.io/_posts/research/2015-10-15-medialabPrado-Fablab.md

 ---
 layout: article
-title: FabLab Medialab-Prado
+title: Hands on FabLab
-excerpt: "FabLab 2015"
+excerpt: "Working at FabLab of Medialab-Prado.
+Projects and Activities"
 category: research
 image:
   feature: